Bradley visits Finnegan and Indiana State

 BOTTOM LINE: Indiana State hosts Bradley after Bella Finnegan scored 27 points in Indiana State’s 85-77 loss to the Illinois State Redbirds.

-The Sycamores are 1-8 in home games.
-Indiana State allows 75.2 points to opponents and has been outscored by 10.8 points per game.
+The Sycamores are 1-8 on their home court.
+Indiana State gives up 75.2 points to opponents and has been outscored by 10.8 points per game.

 The Braves have gone 3-10 against MVC opponents.
-Bradley has a 1-1 record in games decided by 3 points or fewer.
+Bradley ranks ninth in the MVC with 31.0 rebounds per game led by Ellie McDermid averaging 6.3.

 Indiana State is shooting 38.0% from the field this season, 2.3 percentage points lower than the 40.3% Bradley allows to opponents.
-Bradley averages 6.9 made 3-pointers per game this season, 0.6 fewer makes per game than Indiana State allows.
+Bradley averages 58.1 points per game, 17.1 fewer points than the 75.2 Indiana State gives up to opponents.

-The Sycamores and Braves meet Sunday for the first time in conference play this season.
+The Sycamores and Braves square off Sunday for the first time in MVC play this season.

 TOP PERFORMERS: Keslyn Secrist is averaging 13.3 points for the Sycamores.
 Finnegan is averaging 2.5 made 3-pointers over the last 10 games.

-Soleil Barnes is scoring 15.3 points per game with 4.5 rebounds and 2.5 assists for the Braves.
-Tamia Perryman is averaging 10.5 points over the past 10 games.
+Soleil Barnes is averaging 15.3 points for the Braves.
+Tamia Perryman is averaging 10.5 points over the last 10 games.

 LAST 10 GAMES: Sycamores: 2-8, averaging 66.6 points, 36.3 rebounds, 11.9 assists, 6.5 steals and 4.1 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 75.0 points per game.